bgkendall/nav-switch-mount/README.md

    alongside their [Nav Switch to MX Adapter][nav2mx] for mounting nav. switches in MX plates.
  * I have created three adaptors for attaching MX keycaps to navigation switches.
-The STL and glTF files can be found in the [*Adaptors* directory][adaptors], and the original models can be found by following the links to Tinkercad:
+The STL and glTF files, and more information can be found in the [*Adaptors* directory][adaptors]:
-    * [Nav Switch to MX Stem Adaptor (PCB mount)][mx2navPCB] — this is for nav. switches that are mounted on the keyboard PCB.
-The top of the adaptor’s MX stem should line up with the stem tops of the MX switches.
-The length of the adaptor combined with the inherent wobbliness of 5-way switches may make this combination feel a little unstable.
+    * Nav Switch to MX Stem Adaptor (PCB mount) — this is for nav. switches that are mounted on the keyboard PCB.
-    * [Nav Switch to MX Stem Adaptor (plate mount)][mx2navPlate] — this is for nav. switches that are mounted using the Nav Switch to MX Adapter mentioned above and is the shortest non-destructive adaptor.
-However, the adapted keycaps will be higher than those of surrounding MX switches, and because of the thin connection between the nav. switch sleeve and the MX cross stem, this can be a little fragile.
+    * Nav Switch to MX Stem Adaptor (plate mount)] — this is for nav. switches that are mounted using the Nav Switch to MX Adapter mentioned above.
-    * [Nav Switch to MX Keycap Adaptor (destructive)][mx2navDest] — this is probably the best option, *but* requires partially destroying a keycap!
+    * Nav Switch to MX Keycap Adaptor (destructive) — this is perhaps the best option, *but* requires partially destroying a keycap!

 [ALPS SKQUCAA010]: https://tech.alpsalpine.com/e/products/detail/SKQUCAA010/